 Whenever a company hires a beginner Java developer, the employers know that this person has only the very basic of knowledge, and needs to develop his or her understanding of the workflow within the company.
 However, it is almost universally expected that everyone at entry-level Java developer jobs will try their best in learning the tropes of the industry as quickly as possible.
 This is where motivation and discipline come in - if you manage to set a good work ethic for yourself from the very beginning, you should be able to catch the flow of your new job in no time.
 Furthermore, once your employers see that you are passionate about what you do, they will have a whole new outlook on your work.

 If you have proper formal education, though, that should be able to cover most of the technical requirements that the potential jobs in Java development might have.
+Otherwise, you might have to prove that what you've learned can be used in today's programming.

 In the very beginning, most of the Java development jobs will have a limited amount of responsibilities that you should meet and perform.
 As an entry-level Java developer, most of your responsibilities will involve knowing how to use Java and how to implement it into your daily tasks, analyzing specific requirements and making the necessary adjustments to your apps, testing software for bugs (and eliminating all bugs that you find), and so on.